 There is no furniture, except for that which is required for the preparation of tea.
 Usually, there will be a charcoal pit in the center of the room by cutting a piece of the tatami is used to boil water.

 From November to April, a hearth installed in the pit.
 From May to October, the hearth is covered back up with tatami and a portable stove called a furo is used instead.

-The alcove where decorated with a hanging scroll and flowers (cha-bana) is the essential part of the tea house design.
+The alcove that’s decorated with a hanging scroll and flowers (cha-bana) is an essential part of the tea house design.
 When guests enter the tea house, they first proceed to the alcove to admire the decoration.

-The wall of the alcove is plaster and the floor of the alcove may be wooden paneling or tatami.
-It is where you can feel the sense of connection with nature and its beauty.
+The wall of the alcove is plastered and the floor of the alcove may be wooden paneling or tatami.
+It is where you can feel a sense of connection with nature and its beauty.

-Originally, a hanging scroll is hung each day in the morning as one do so with a fresh feeling.
+Originally, a hanging scroll is hung each day in the morning as one does so with a fresh feeling.

 This is where the host cleans utensils and makes preparations for a tea ceremony.